 Education: Minimum of a bachelor’s level education in health care administration, human services or a related field; or 3-5 years’ experience in clinical or community resource settings; care coordination and/or case management experience is preferred.

 Certificates, Licenses, Registrations: Maintain a driving record acceptable by the agency and a current driver’s license for state of residence, when authorized to use own vehicle for agency business, employee must maintain personal insurance.
 CNA license preferred.

 Experience: Computer proficiency, health education and childcare skills needed.
 3-5 years’ experience in clinical or community resource settings; care coordination and/or case management experience is desirable.
 Knowledge of insurance policy, medical terminology and experience in a residential setting strongly preferred.

 Job Knowledge: Performs routine repetitive tasks and makes decisions within state and local traffic laws and regulations, Trillium Family Services policy.
 Position operates independently with minimal direct supervision; documents notable behaviors/incidents as indicated; alerts clients of pending appointments when applicable; manages client behaviors in community setting, encouraging appropriate cooperation and communication with external providers; monitors for ongoing risk due to increased opportunities for elopement as well as access to sharps in medical/dental offices.

 Skills: Computer skills; word processing and data entry.

-Physical Demands: For physical demands of position, including vision, hearing, repetitive motion and environment, see following description.
+Physical Demands: For physical demands of position, including vision, hearing, repetitive motion and environment, please contact the HR department.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of the position without compromising client care.

 If you need accommodation to review the information and/or complete the application process, please contact the Human Resources Department.